RenderKit/ospray/ospray2_porting_guide.md

 ## Utility Library

+As a convenience, a lightweight utility library has been provided to help users port from the previous versions and reduce boilerplate code.
+This set of additional API calls are all implemented in terms of the core API found in `ospray.h`, where they can be found in `ospray_util.h`.
+Their definitions are compiled into `libospray` (the `ospray::ospray` CMake target) and are compatible with any valid device implementation.

+### OSPData and Parameter helpers

 The core OSPRay API has been simplified by removing many of the type specializations from the data and parameter set calls.
-Additionally, as mentioned above, `ospRenderFrame` is now asynchronous.

-As a convenience, a lightweight utility library has been provided to help users port from the previous versions.

-### OSPData and Parameter helpers

-A single `ospSetParam` API replaces the entire `ospSet*` interface.
 The utility library provides wrappers to the familiar calls listed below:

     ospSetString(OSPObject, const char *n, const char *s);
     ospSetObject(OSPObject, const char *n, OSPObject obj);